sbshah97/Biblotheque/README.md

 ## Installation
 * Please refer the Wiki on the Starter's Guide to see how to setup the repository.

+## Setting Up
+* After installing Rails make sure you use MySQL for the database.
+You can import the database manually.

 ## License

 * Please see the terms and conditions of the LICENSE and its terms [here](LICENSE).